What is Empliciti?

 What other drugs will affect Empliciti?

 Other drugs may interact with elotuzumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Empliciti (elotuzumab)